About the Classes

 I record classes for students’ use in case a student must miss a class and provide a print version of the slides’ content to facilitate note taking.

-Outside of class I am readily available to answer questions and offer help with any aspect of the writing assignments.
-I love working with students and encourage them to ask questions.
-I tell them that this inquisitiveness is a sign of their great intelligence!
+Outside of class I am readily available to answer questions and offer help with any aspect of the assignments.
+I love to work with students and encourage them to ask questions.
+I tell them that this inquisitiveness is a sign of their intelligence!

 Content

-These year-long courses teach IEW’s structure and style methods, which provide practical, concrete tools and techniques to train students to handle any type of writing assignment, including research with MLA bibliography and citations.
+U.S. Writing and Medieval Writing teach IEW’s structure and style methods, which provide practical, concrete tools and techniques to train students to handle any type of writing assignment, including research with MLA bibliography and citations.
 Students check their daily Fix-It!
-Grammar work using the Teacher’s Manual, and during class I focus on specific grammar concepts.
+Grammar using the Teacher’s Manual, and during class I focus on specific grammar concepts.

-The four novels assigned are deliberately middle-school level so students can write about them without a long class interpretation of the literature.
+The four novels assigned in each class are deliberately middle-school level so that students can learn literary analysis without lengthy class discussion of the literature.

 FAQs